orcnog/orcnog-card-viewer/README.md

 ## v0.2.0
 Handle for Pass and Draw (to a hand) actions, with new settings to handle whether those trigger card views.
 Module now depends on socketlib.
 Moevs several values to a new CONSTS file.
 Fixed an annoyance where it searched for a discard pile every time, even if just viewing a card.

+## v0.3.0
+Multiple cards are now grouped into a single display.
+"Dramatic reveal" (I know, corny name), is now implemented to show cards face-down at first, but then auto-flip them over after a small (dramatic?) delay.
+Several new settings added to add fine control over display behaviors based on specific card actions, e.g. on the Deal action, always show cards face-up, but on Draw action, show them face-down, while on Pass actions, show them with a dramatic reveal (flip from face-down to -up automagically).
+Settings menu has also been enhanced with collapsible groups of settings.
+The grouping of multiple cards into a single viewer was enough to merit a new minor version on its own, but with all the enhancements to settings, dramatic reveal, and a few other things crossed off the TODO list, I'm happy with calling this a new minor version.
+After a few weeks/months of beta testing, I may as well call this version 1.0, but cart/horse.